Fraunhofer-IMS/airisc_core_complex/doc/AIRI5C_UserGuide_en.rst

 Functionality
 '''''''''''''

-Transmitting data can be achieved writing to the FIFO stack address, which effectively writes to the tx stack.
-As long as the tx stack is not full, new data can be written to it immediately in a row.
-The UART module automatically reads the data in the tx stack and transmits it via the tx pin.
-When writing to the tx stack while it is full, the data written to it is lost and the tx overflow error is set.
+Transmitting data can be achieved writing to the DATA address, which effectively writes to the tx FIFO.
+As long as the tx FIFO is not full, new data can be written to it immediately in a row.
+The UART module automatically reads the data in the tx FIFO and transmits it via the tx pin.
+When writing to the tx FIFO while it is full, the data written to it is lost and the tx overflow error is set.
-Incoming data via the rx pin is automatically written to the rx stack, which can be read from by reading from the FIFO stack address.
-As long as the rx stack is not full, data can be received.
-As soon as the rx stack is full, any incoming data is lost and the rx overflow error is set.
-The data in the rx stack (as well as the tx stack) never gets overwritten.
-In order to free stack memory, data has to be read.
+Incoming data via the rx pin is automatically written to the rx FIFO, which can be read from by reading from the DATA address.
+As long as the rx FIFO is not full, data can be received.
+As soon as the rx FIFO is full, any incoming data is lost and the rx overflow error is set.
+The data in the rx FIFO (as well as the tx FIFO) never gets overwritten.
+In order to free FIFO memory, data has to be read.
 Each bit of incoming data is sampled 3 times at and around its timed midpoint.
 If the samples differ, the noise error is set at the end of the specific frame.

 Flow Control
 ''''''''''''

 The UART module supports rts/cts hardware flow control.
 Rts is an output of the receiver called ready to send which is connected to the cts input of the transmitter called clear to send (and vice versa).
-Set to high, rts signals the transmitter, that its rx stack is not full and new data can be received.
-As soon as the rx stack is full, rts is set to low, signaling the transmitter that it has to stop transmission.
-To prevent data loss, rts is already set to low, when there is only space for 4 more frames in the rx stack.
+Set to high, rts signals the transmitter, that its rx FIFO is not full and new data can be received.
+As soon as the rx FIFO is full, rts is set to low, signaling the transmitter that it has to stop transmission.
+To prevent data loss, rts is already set to low, when there is only space for 4 more frames in the rx FIFO.

 The rts and cts pins are currently not connected in our FPGA designs!